SemihDurmus/Handy_Resources/GIT/Mastering_Git.md

   I love cheesecake
   ```
+  There is another type of tag without a specific name.
+Some call it un-annotated tag og lightweight tag.
+It's created with this command `git tag tagname`.
+It provides only commit hash.This tag is basically like a branch that does not move.
 - BRANCH📍 A branch is just a reference/pointer to a commit.
 Inside of the branch file there is only a single line and it is the SHA1 of the current commit.
 - Assume there is only one branch and it's master.
 When we run the folowing commands, both of the branch folders will contain the same SHA1.
   ```
   git branch newbranch
   git branch